 - Kosher species of meat and fowl must be ritually slaughtered in a prescribed manner to be kosher.

-- Meat and dairy products can not be cooked or consumed together.
+- Meat and dairy products cannot be cooked or consumed together.

-- A kosher food that is processed or cooked together with a non-kosher food, or any derivative of a non-kosher food, becomes non-kosher.
+- A kosher food that is processed or cooked together with a non-kosher food, or any derivative of non-kosher food, becomes non-kosher.
 For example, food coloring derived from shellfish and used in a cake makes the cake non-kosher.

 Kashrut's Modern Evolution

 Likewise, kashrut (kosher) practices have evolved in response to changes in the food industry, Jewish communal life, and world culture.

 The growth of complex, industrialized food processing, international ingredient sourcing, and proprietary product formulations paved the way for today's kosher certifying agencies.

 Kashrut agencies determine the kosher status of prepared foods and supervise manufacturing processes to ensure that certified products retain their kosher status.
 Kosher certification labels printed on food packages aid kosher-seeking consumers in navigating the food marketplace.

 As Jews lived in and adopted food traditions from different countries around the world and as different denominations of Judaism developed, Jewish definitions of kosher have become more varied over time.